daveozoalor/angular2-tutorial-with-firebase-book/README.md

 * `import { RouterModule, Routes } from '@angular/router';` - This imports the needed modules for the routing to take place.
 * `const appRoutes: Routes= [...]` - This section defines the route parameters, that is, which url redirects to which page.
 If you have more components you will simply add them to this array.
 But be sure to have created the page first.
 Angular-CLI wil automatically import the page into this file after you have created it, otherwise you'll get an error promoting you to import it yourself.
 * `RouterModule.forRoot(appRoutes)` - This imports the defined parameters using the RouterModule imported in the beginning.
+* `{ path: '**', component: PageNotFoundComponent }` -This line specifies the component that will be loaded if a route not specified is visited.
+This is perfect for creating 404 not found pages.
+Go to your command prompt and create the `page-not-found` component.
+Navigatge to the `.html` file of the component and type the error people will see if they visit a page that does not exist in your app.

 If we wanted to send other parameters along with the url, you can use the `data` property.
 The route parameters will look something like this: